LuisYonOfficial/TelemetricOBD/README.md

 ## TODO:
-- Determine Toyota Tacoma 2023 CAN Protocal --> set in Documentation
+- Determine Toyota Tacoma 2023 CAN Protocal IDs for individual parameters --> set in Documentation
 - Select CAN chip for interfacing with STM32.
 Preferably with easy to read library docs.
       - See if there's an individual breakout board w/ same chip with interfacing with the nucleoboard.
 Set a benchtop setup.
       - See if basic CAN data can be read for a demo protocal standard.